neuefische/web-exercises/examples/crud-recap-template/README.md

 - `npm run start` to start a production server
 - `npm run test` to run the tests
 - `npm run lint` to run the linter
-- `npm run db:populate` to populate the db with some fixtures